Iraneus/betamedneed/_services/payments.md

 ## Medical Insurance
 You can pay for what you need through your medical insurance if covered.

+Medneed support team can help you find a suitable medical insurance provider.

 ## Medneed Credit
 You can request for Medneed Credit to get what you need now and pay later.

 Eligible patients and every <a href="/services/provider">provider</a> can request for Medneed Credit.

-You can get more financing from curated financiers.
+And you can get financing from Medneed curated financiers if you need more financing.